Samsui women: Background information

 China faced the problem of overpopulation in the 19th century and 20th century.
 Between 1650 and 1800 during the Qing era, China's population nearly doubled.
 However, there were insufficient farmlands to support the rapid population growth.
-Provinces of China such as Fujian and Guangdong were especially affected.
-Many of them lived in mountainous regions where there was limited land for growing crops.
+Southeastern provinces of China such as Fujian and Guangdong were especially affected.
+Many of them lived in mountainous regions where there were limited land for growing crops.
 As a result, many Chinese in Southern China suffered from starvation.
-Hence, many Chinese immigrants came to Singapore to seek job opportunities to make more money for better lives.

-In Singapore, there were more workers needed to load and unload goods, repair ships, clear jungles for settlements, construct roads and buildings, and provide service for the workers, hence, many immigrants came to Singapore because of the job opportunities, higher wages, and better living conditions.
+In Singapore, more workers were needed to load and unload goods, repair ships, clear jungles for settlements, construct roads and buildings, and provide service for the workers, hence, many immigrants came to Singapore because of the job opportunities, higher wages, and better living conditions.

 Clothing

 Headdress

-In Chinese, these women are referred to as Hong Tou Jin (红头巾 (紅頭巾, hóng tóu jīn)), which means "red bandana", because of the red cloths they wrapped around their heads.
-It was this headdress that would become a trademark feature.
-The red cloths around their heads also kept their hair clean while they work as dust and debris can dirty their hair, since they washed their hair only once a month.
+In Chinese, these women are referred to as Hong Tou Jin (红头巾 (紅頭巾, hóng tóu jīn)), which means "red bandana", because of the red cloths they wrapped around their heads, a trademark feature.
+The cloths kept their hair clean while they worked, as dust and debris could otherwise dirty their hair, and they washed their hair only once a month.
 The headdress was a square piece of cloth starched stiff and folded into a square-shaped hat.
-The colour red was used because it caught attention easily, thus reducing the chances of accidents occurring at the construction site.
+The colour red was used because it caught attention easily, thus reducing the chances of accidents at the construction sites.
 Besides its shading properties, the headdress was useful in storing items such as cigarettes, matches and money.
-Those who wore the blue version of the headgear typically hailed from Sun Yap, China, but could also be utilised during a period of mourning, after which the women reverted to their original red headgear.
+A blue version of the headgear was typically worn by women from Sun Yap, China, but also by others during a period of mourning, after which they reverted to their original red headgear.

-Blouse/ Samfoo
+Blouse/samfoo

-They usually dressed in dark-blue or black samfu (also spelt samfoo), which comprised a set of blouse and trousers.
+They usually dressed in dark-blue or black samfu (also spelt samfoo), which consisted of a set of blouse and trousers.
 The dark colours ensured that the clothes would not stain easily.
 The footwear they typically wore were pieces of rubber cut out from used tyres, which they made into sandals by adding straps.